dimitryzub/serpapi-blog-posts-archive/Google/google_maps/google-maps-photos/javascript/google-maps-place-photos.md

 First, we need to install [`google-search-results-nodejs`](https://www.npmjs.com/package/google-search-results-nodejs).
 To do this you need to enter in your console: `npm i google-search-results-nodejs`

 📌Note: To make our search we need the `data_id` parameter.
-You can take it using the guide from my blog post ["Web Scraping Google Maps Places with Nodejs"](https://serpapi.com/blog/web-scraping-google-maps-places-with-nodejs/).
+You can take it using the guide from my blog post [Web Scraping Google Maps Places with Nodejs](https://serpapi.com/blog/web-scraping-google-maps-places-with-nodejs/#serp_api).

 ```javascript
 const SerpApi = require("google-search-results-nodejs");